davidedc/livecodelab/docs/docs-overview.md

 The [docco documentation](docco/init.html) shows the actual code, together with all its comments.
 You can also pick individual classes here by using the menu on the top right.

-##Crojsdoc API and source reference

-The [Crojsdoc-geneated docs](crojsdoc/index.html) are a possible way to navigate through the classes.
-Also shows the source code.

 ##Coffeedoc API reference

 The [Coffeedoc-geneated docs](coffeedoc/index.html) are another popular style of looking at the classes.

-##Codo API reference

-The [Codo-geneated docs](codo/index.html) are yet another alternative for looking at the classes.

 ##How to build LiveCodeLab?